ditinc/bugzilla-github-extension/README.md

 ## Features
 #### Bugzilla
 - If GitHub Pull Request URL is populated with the pull request's URL, then a link will be added to the bug's title
+- There is a button for marking selected bugs as duplicates when changing several bugs at once

 ###### TODOs:
 - Open to suggestions... add an issue!